cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 I mentioned above that there are theoretically up to 320000 shapes needed to implement all concatenation expressions of four arguments mixed with zero to five constants.

 Let's see how we fare in practice on something as outrageously synthetic like that.

-So I wrote a [horrible little program](/snippets/StringGen.java) to generate a java source files enumerating them all (the source code generated is 9Mb, and I had to split the implementation into a lot of nested inner classes for it to compile).
+So I wrote [this horrible little program](/snippets/StringGen.java) to generate a java program enumerating them all (the source code generated is 9Mb, and I had to split the implementation into a lot of nested inner classes for it to even compile).

 The results are somewhat interesting: